keboola/connection-docs/extractors/communication/pigeon/index.md

 | 2016-03-31 | 15 | 3 | 276 |

 With the email message content being completely arbitrary, all that matters is the attached CSV file.
-It must always adhere to the format specified in *Import Settings*.
+It must always adhere to the format specified in **Import Settings**.
 It can also be [gzipped](http://www.gzip.org/).

 Click **Run** and confirm.

 {: .image-popup}
 ![Screenshot - List email imports](/extractors/communication/pigeon/05-list-email-imports.png)

-After successful extraction you will be able to check the processed data in the imported table by clicking on the link.
+If the extraction is successful, you will be able to check the processed data in the imported table by clicking on the link.
 There may be a delay between the time the email is sent, received, and picked up by the importer.

 {: .image-popup}